jierdin/sprout/operating-agreement.md

 ###### Section 12.05 - Certificate of Cancellation:

-If a dissolution of the Company occurs and all debts, liabilities and obligations of the Company, whether or not associated with any Series, have been satisfied (whether by payment or reasonable provision for payment) and all of the remaining property and assets of the Company, whether or not associated with any Series, have been distributed, a certificate of cancellation as required by the Act shall be jointly executed and filed by the members of the Company, as authorized persons, within the meaning of the Act, with the [[STATE OF INCORPORATION]] Secretary of State.
+If a dissolution of the Company occurs and all debts, liabilities and obligations of the Company, whether or not associated with any Series, have been satisfied (whether by payment or reasonable provision for payment) and all of the remaining property and assets of the Company, whether or not associated with any Series, have been distributed, a certificate of cancellation as required by the Act shall be jointly executed and filed by the members of the Company, as authorized persons, within the meaning of the Act, with the Wyoming Secretary of State.

 ###### Section 12.06 - Effect of Filing Certificate of Cancellation:

-Upon the filing of a certificate of cancellation with the [[STATE OF INCORPORATION]] Secretary of State, pursuant to Section 12.05, the existence of the Company shall cease.
+Upon the filing of a certificate of cancellation with the Wyoming Secretary of State, pursuant to Section 12.05, the existence of the Company shall cease.

 ###### Section 12.07 - Returns of Contributions Nonrecourse to Other Members: